barricklab/breseq/src/doc/gd_format.rst

 5. **position** *<uint32>*

-   position in reference sequence fragment.
+   position in reference sequence fragment of the first duplicated base at the target site.

 6. **repeat_name** *<string>*

    name of the mobile element.
-Should correspond to an annotated **repeat_region** in the reference.
+Should correspond to an annotated **repeat_region** or **mobile_element** feature in the reference sequence.

 7. **strand** *<1/-1>*